transcending1/Review/admin/subpage/modules/module_doc/Decision Tree Regression.md

 ### 4.max_depth
-+ Description

-The maximum depth of the tree.
-If None, then nodes are expanded until all leaves are pure or u ntil all leaves contain less than min_sampl es_split samples.
+'The maximum depth of the tree.
+If None, then nodes \n             are expanded until        all leaves are pure or u\n             ntil all leaves contain less than        min_sampl\n             es_split samples.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |